 All members of town and parish councils are required to make a declaration of acceptance of office on the attached form (Declaration of Acceptance of Office form) before or at the first meeting of the parish, town or city council after their election or appointment, or before or at a later meeting fixed by the council.

 The member’s signature should be witnessed by the clerk to the council, who will retain the completed form.

-Wiltshire Council publishes a monthly newsletter for town and parish councils called ‘Wiltshire News’ which provides brief summaries of key reports, consultations and news about the work of Wiltshire Council.
+Wiltshire Council publishes a monthly newsletter for town and parish councils called ‘Wiltshire News’ which provides information for parish and town councils about the work we do.
+It contains brief summaries of key reports, consultations and news with links to further information on our website.

 A useful resource for town and parish clerks is the Governance Toolkit.
 This was produced as a partnership between the National Association of Local Councils, the Society of Local Council Clerks, the Standards Board for England and the Association of Council Secretaries and Solicitors.

 The toolkit provides information on a range of issues including governance, roles and responsibilities, public engagement, managing information and elections.

 All town and parish Councils are required to adopt a Code of Conduct which sets the standard of behaviour expected of councillors and aims to promote public confidence in local government.

 It is each member’s responsibility to comply with the Code of Conduct.
 Upon election or co-option to office, members sign a declaration agreeing to abide by the rules of the Code of Conduct.

 The Code of Conduct does not apply to authorities as a whole or to the conduct of its officers or employees.